Purpose of Access ‘Cuse

 - Third Occurrence: Rider will be removed from the schedule.
 They will be required to call for rides for the remainder of the semester.

 - Fifth Occurrence: Rider will be suspended from service for the remainder of the semester.

 Following a fifth infraction, riders have the ability to appeal their suspension of service

 Initiate Appeal: Contact the accessible transportation coordinator at firstname.lastname@example.org with your appeal, detailing any extenuating circumstances that led to your suspension of service.
 They, along with the associate director, will discuss the issues and supporting information until a decision is reached on the issue(s).
 A formal letter will be sent to you informing you of the decision.

 Timeline: This process can take 3 to 5 business days, but may take longer depending on the availability of pertinent information.

 Hours of Operation:

 Monday through Friday from 7 a.m. to 11 p.m. any time class is in session.
 Service will not run during school breaks.
 In addition, the service will not run during snow emergencies/travel bans.
 Please contact the transportation coordinator at 315.436.1602 with any questions.

 Scope of Coverage:

 Transportation is limited to campus and the perimeter as defined by the existing bus coverage provided by the University.

-If you have any feedback regarding Access ‘Cuse, please fill out this form.
+If you have any feedback regarding Access ‘Cuse, please fill out the Accessible Transportation form.